Movement Of Emotions

 This moment caught me completely off guard!

-What I hadn’t given much thought to was how a traumatic event might leave its own impression.
+What I hadn’t given much thought to was how a traumatic event might leave its impression.
 For me, it surfaced through exploring movement with my right ankle.

 Eventually, I flashed back to the first time that I sprained my right ankle.
 It was during a T-Ball game.
-I had just had an argument with my mother about which pants to wear.
+I had just argued with my mother about which pants to wear.
 Likely it was more of a stubborn six-year-old temper tantrum than an argument per se.
 Then BAMB!
 Out on the field, angry that I didn’t get my way and probably still crying when I ran for a ball and twisted my ankle in a gopher hole.
 Carried off the field.
 Iced.
 Bandaged.
 Then out of the game for a while, as my ankle healed.

 It was that simple.
 Nothing too tragic, just an emotional life experience.